top of page

 photo_2018-03-07_11-04-41 (2)

-The West has been developing a preoccupation with the “exotic” ever since it gained economic dominance over the so called 'Third World'.
-This infatuation began with an ethereal characterization of the “eastern seductress” in the Western Renaissance into a patronizing fixation on “the unprivileged other from the war zone” in the late 20th and early 21st century.
+The West has harbored a fascination with the "exotic" since gaining economic dominance over the so-called 'Third World.'
+Beginning with the ethereal portrayal of the "eastern seductress" during the Western Renaissance, this infatuation has evolved into a patronizing fixation on the "unprivileged other from the war zone" in the late 20th and early 21st centuries.

-In the age of modern capitalism, circumnavigation of the First World spatially by migrants along with the fantastical travelogues of the colonists created a platform for the exoticism to evolve within and penetrate the popular culture.
-Generally, in the arts and entertainment, this exoticism is justified by the host culture and its agents due to the void of cultural assimilation among the displaced groups of migrants, a behavioral adaptation that makes racial gap comprehensible for the Western art consumer.
+In the era of modern capitalism, the circumnavigation of the First World by migrants and the fantastical travelogues of colonists have provided a platform for exoticism to thrive within popular culture.
+This exoticism is often justified by the host culture due to a lack of cultural assimilation among displaced migrant groups, creating a comprehensible racial gap for Western art consumers.

 LA DOLCE VITA